The pound fell to a 14-month low this week with the cost of government borrowing hitting a new high – but what does this mean for your money?

 When the pound falls, it costs more for UK businesses to import goods and services denominated in dollars.
 Thanks to steep energy costs and soaring inflation, few companies will be in a position to absorb these extra costs, which are likely to be passed on to consumers.

-That means unless action is taken, you can expect to pay more for fuel prices and everyday goods as transport costs go up, as well for imported goods.
+That means we may end up paying more for fuel prices and everyday goods as transport costs go up, as well as imported goods.

 Learn more about building a cash buffer in our guide How to build an emergency fund and find out ways to keep living costs down in our article How to save money – 19 best money saving tips.